SteveHongDev/swiftui-app-practice/README.md

   - Build a letter rearranging game with List
 - Chapter 6: Animation
   - Spruce up your UI with springs, bounces, and more
+- Chapter 7: iExpense
+  - Bring in a second view with this expense tracking app